HoudiniGraphql/houdini/README.md

 NOTE: Houdini is in the early phases of development.
 Please create an issue or start a discussion if you run into problems.
 For more information on what's coming for this project, you can visit the
 [roadmap](https://github.com/AlecAivazis/houdini/projects/1).

-If you are interested in helping out, please reach out to @AlecAivazis on the Svelte discord.
+If you are interested in helping out, the [contributing guide](./CONTRIBUTING.md) should provide some guidance.
+If you need something more specific, feel free to reach out to @AlecAivazis on the Svelte discord.
 There's lots to do regardless of how deep you want to dive 🙂

 ## ✨&nbsp;&nbsp;Features